mlinhard/ispncon/README.txt

                    and doesn't put anything in that case

   return:
+    (exit code 0)
     * in case the entry was stored successfully, one line:
     STORED

+    (exit code 1)
-    * in case of error, one line:
+    * in case of general error, one line:
     ERROR <msg>

+    (exit code 2)
+    * if option -v was used and entry doesn't exist, one line:
+    NOT_FOUND

+    (exit code 3)
-    * if option -a was used and the entry already exists, one line:
+    * if option -a was used and the entry already exists, or -v was used and versions don't match, one line:
     CONFLICT

 get
 ===

 gets the value under specific key from the cache

   format:
     get [options] <key>

   options:
-    -o <filename>  stores the output of the get operation into the file specified -V             gets version of the data
+    -o <filename>  stores the output of the get operation into the file specified -v             gets version of the data

   return:
+    (exit code 0)
     * in case no filename was specified
     <data...
     ... possibly on multiple lines
     ... possibly binary content, not suitable for terminal>
     * in case a filename was specified no output
-    * in case -V was specified, the output is prepended with one line VERSION <version>
+    * in case -v was specified, the output is prepended with one line VERSION <version>

+    (exit code 1)
+    * in case of general error, one line:
+    ERROR <msg>

+    (exit code 2)
+    * if the requested entry wasn't found in the cache, one line:
+    NOT_FOUND

 delete
 ======

+deletes the value under the specified key

+  format:
     delete [options] <key>
-deletes the entry under given key

-stdout:
-DELETED - when deleted successfully or
-NOT_FOUND -when entry didn't exist or
-CONFLICT - if version was specified and entry didn't have the version required
+  options:
+    -v <version> deletes only if the specified version matches the version in the cache

+  return:
+    (exit code 0)
+    * entry was successfully deleted, one line:
+    DELETED

+    (exit code 1)
+    * in case of general error, one line:
+    ERROR <msg>

+    (exit code 2)
+    * if the entry wasn't found in the cache, one line:
+    NOT_FOUND

+    (exit code 3)
+    * if option -v was used and versions don't match, one line:
+    CONFLICT

 clear
 =====